zahrahosseini76/fast-api/README.md

 Data validation and settings management using python type annotations.

-pydantic enforces type hints at runtime, and provides group-friendly errors when data is invalid.
+pydantic enforces type hints at runtime, and provides user-friendly errors when data is invalid.

 ## Setting up the VirtualEnv and install dependencies